Imitation of Life Construction Company

 I will be bringing my tools and materials, and will explain my methods and some tricks I have learned along the way.
 This will be a basic overview, with samples in various stages of completion for you to examine.

-http://stores.ebay.com/Doll-Mine-Miniatures.
+You can see samples of my work at: http://stores.ebay.com/Doll-Mine-Miniatures.
 I hope to see you at this presentation.
 From sculpting and assembly, to costuming and pose, I will do my best to answer any questions you may have.

 Note from Kelly: I attended the Sunday meeting with Sharon and she was a huge success!
 We were all enthralled with her creations and couldn't get enough!
 She was so generous with sharing her techniques and sources with us....we are hoping this is not the last we hear from her...hint, hint...